cold-briu/junior-web-developer-test/api/readme.md

 ## Job

-Defines the relation between Contractor and Employee entities.
+Defines the relation between Manager and Employee entities.
 - Has an one to one relation with Employee
-- Could have an one to one relation with Contractor (currently doesn't apply)
+- Could have an one to one relation with Manager (currently doesn't apply)

 ___